Meet the Team

 to work for The Arc.
 Michelle is a professional photographer, who owned and operated a photography studio for more than 20 years.
 For 12 years, she worked in retail Loss Prevention and Management.
 Michelle’s diverse experience, both professional and personal, have led her to serve The Arc as DSP Program Manager, where she uses her natural people skills to successfully match individuals with Direct Service Professionals.
 Michelle and her husband of 32 years have raised four children together.
 She loves animals, nature, hiking, biking, riding her horse, kayaking, camping, and adventuring outdoors.
 She believes strongly in living a healthy, active lifestyle.

 Riley’s passion for serving the community can be traced back to her pre-professional days.
 Whether as a mentor for youth, or as an advocate for disability rights, she has always found a way to serve the community.
 Riley is a recent Arizona State University graduate, where she studied educational studies with an emphasis on special education and organizational leadership.
-In her current role as Events Coordinator, she hopes to create events that promote community inclusion.
+In her current role, she hopes to create programs and events that promote a welcoming community.
 She is honored to work for such a wonderful organization that shares the values she practices.
 She believes that disability rights are human rights and will spend her professional and personal life spreading this message.